Derivative-Free Optimization via Finite Difference Approximation: An Experimental Study: Conclusions

 \section{Conclusions}

 In this paper, we have conducted experimental studies to investigate the trade-off between gradient estimation accuracy and iteration steps in DFO.
-Our results demonstrate that the Cor-CFD method, which prioritizes gradient estimation accuracy through careful sample utilization, outperforms traditional approaches such as KW and SPSA that favor frequent iterations with minimal samples.
-This superior performance is observed across both low-dimensional and high-dimensional settings, suggesting that the benefits of accurate gradient estimation outweigh the computational cost of additional samples per iteration.
+Our results demonstrate that the Cor-CFD method, which prioritizes gradient estimation accuracy through careful sample utilization, outperforms traditional approaches such as KW and SPSA, which favor frequent iterations with minimal samples.
+This superior performance is observed across both low- and high-dimensional settings, as well as a hyperparameter optimization problem, suggesting that the benefits of accurate gradient estimation outweigh the computational cost of additional samples per iteration.

 Several promising directions for future research emerge from this work.
 First, developing adaptive sample allocation strategies that dynamically adjust the number of samples based on the optimization results could further enhance the efficiency of gradient estimation. \cite{bollapragada_progressive_2018} presents a promising solution for the L-BFGS algorithm.
 The second direction involves establishing the theoretical convergence properties of optimization algorithms based on Cor-CFD.
 The theory presented in \cite{hu2024convergence} may offer some valuable guidance for this direction.
 Finally, exploring the application of these findings to specific domains, such as deep learning hyperparameter optimization and reinforcement learning, could yield practical benefits in these increasingly important fields.